Data Strategy & Applied Economics

 Decisions your team couldn't make before

 A biotech CEO discovers that the $12M they're spending on patient acquisition is concentrated in the wrong geographies — and redeploys it before the next board meeting.
-A CRO at a $4B insurance rollup learns that their fastest-growing segment is also their highest churn risk — and restructures retention before it shows up in the P&L.

 Paul Karner · Horizon Data Partners